MINIMALLY INVASIVE SPINE SURGERY

 What Takes Place During Minimally Invasive Spine Surgery?

 To “sleep” through a minimally invasive operation, the patient will get an anesthetic.
-The surgeon then inserts the endoscope via a very small incision.
-To provide surgeons with a good view of the surgical region, images from the endoscope are displayed on monitors.
-Special surgical equipment or devices are then placed through additional tiny incisions during the procedure.
-The surgeon uses these to diagnose, address, or resolve the problem.
+Then the surgeon inserts the endoscope via a very small incision.
+Images from the endoscope are displayed on monitors to provide surgeons with a good view of the surgical region.
+At that time, special surgical equipment or devices are placed through additional tiny incisions.
+Accordingly, the surgeon uses these to diagnose, address, or resolve the problem.
 Endoscopes come in a wide variety of styles.
-Some have small surgical instruments attached to the end.
+For instance, some have small surgical instruments attached to the end.
 While some are flexible, others are rigid.
 Depending on the procedure, the endoscope has different names.
 As an illustration:

 • Colonoscope: used for operations on the colon (such as a colonoscopy).